 Options When You Leave the Y

-Select the Withdrawal/Rollover Request located under the Features menu on the left-hand side to start the process.
+Select the Withdrawal/Rollover Request located under the Account Services menu on the left-hand side to start the process.
 Once your request is submitted, you can view the status of your distribution under the Withdrawal/Rollover Request feature.

 Read the withdrawal/rollover requirements below for more information.
 We encourage you to consult a tax or financial planning professional before submitting your request.